mheggeseth/mheggeseth.github.com/source/_posts/2013-09-12-conf-session-list-1.markdown

 published: false
 ---

 August 2012 was the inaugural [That Conference](http://thatconference.com).
-It was an awesome conference (one that I will attend as long as it goes), but one thing bugged me: having just my iPhone, it was a challenge to peruse current and upcoming sessions using the conference's less-than-mobile-friendly website.
-So before I geared up to attend That Conference 2013, I decided to bring another tool: a responsive sessions list page.
+It was an awesome conference (one that I will attend as long as it goes), but having just my iPhone, it was a challenge to peruse upcoming sessions using the conference's less-than-mobile-friendly website.
+So before I geared up to attend That Conference 2013, I decided to build a mobile-friendly session list page.

 ### What I wanted